nixos-asia/website/en/install.md

 >[!info] Linux
 > If you prefer to use Linux, you may be interested in installing [[nixos]].
-The following instructions for users of other Linux distros as well as macOS.
+The following instructions are for users of other Linux distros as well as [[macos]].

 Install #[[nix]] using [the unofficial installer](https://github.com/DeterminateSystems/nix-installer#the-determinate-nix-installer):[^official]